 To what extent are these reforms shaped by international organizations?
 An analysis of their documents reveals a clear neo-liberal agenda (Maldonado-Maldonado, 2004).
-International organizations call for a restricting of public financing of higher education, for more diverse and more private higher education, and for shifting the costs of higher education from the state (as an investment in the public good) to the consumer (as an investment that is a private good, benefiting the individual).
+International organizations call for a restricting of public financing of higher education, for more diverse and more private higher education, for quality assurance mechanisms that link resource allocations to evaluation, and for shifting the costs of higher education from the state (as an investment in the public good) to the consumer (as an investment that is a private good, benefiting the individual).
 The mechanisms of influence are both coercive (e.g. the World Bank's structural adjustment policies - see Kempner & Jurema, 2002) and normative.
 The latter sorts of processes involve the dissemination of publications that norm the Latin American national systems on an international standard (and in relation to each other), the creation of policy networks and the empowering through research and contract support of particular higher education policy groups that shape national policy.
 These are important mechanisms for influencing public policy in developing countries.